 Because of the relative ease with which new firms can enter a purely competitive industry, it is unlikely that economic profits will be unreasonably high in the long run.
 In fact, economists say that for firms in perfect competition economic profits are zero in the long run.
 This means that there are normal or average accounting profits, but no economic profits.
 If in the short run economic profits are above zero (above normal accounting profits), then existing firms have an incentive to increase production.
 Also, venture capitalists (investors) from outside the industry will become attracted to the profit potential, and enter the industry.
 This increases the supply of the product and lowers the price in the market.
 The lower price will decrease profits until in the long run economic profits are zero again.

 The reverse is also true.
-If firms in the industry are incurring losses, then some will go out of business.
+If firms in the industry are incurring losses, then some (the weaker ones) will go out of business.
 The lower supply will raise the price and increase the profits for the surviving businesses.
 If there is not enough demand for even one business to survive (producers of typewriters; black-and-white televisions), then the industry will cease to exist, and resources will be allocated to other, more-profitable industries (producers of personal computers; color and large-screen televisions).

 Let’s analyze the long-run equilibrium for the perfectly competitive industry in the graph below.
 The market equilibrium price is $31.
 Let’s assume that at this price firms are making positive economic (above-normal) profits.